Direct semi-parametric estimation of the state price density implied in option prices: DESPD model specification and estimation procedure

+where $\boldsymbol{D}$ is a difference operator.
+Second or third order differences are common choices for the penalty matrix.
+In our analyses we will use a third order $\boldsymbol{D}$-matrix, promoting unimodal density estimates (see e.g. \citealp*{Eilers2005}).

-The estimator in Eq.~\ref{eq:pen_LS} differs from the one proposed by \citet{Jackwerth1996} because we model the logarithm of the latent distribution as a smooth function.
-This automatically guarantees that the estimated p.d.f. is non-negative with no need for an explicit constraint (see also Section~\ref{sec_noarbitrage}).
-It is also different from the one of \citet{Hardle2009}, since smooth density estimates are naturally forced by the roughness penalty term applied on the unknown parameters.
+The estimator in Eq.~\ref{eq:pen_LS} differs from the one proposed by \citet{Jackwerth1996} since we model the logarithm of the latent distribution as a smooth function.
+Our parameterization ensures proper density estimates with no need for an explicit constraint and guarantees estimates consistent with no-arbitrage requirements (see Section~\ref{sec_noarbitrage}).
+It is also different from the one of \citet{Hardle2009}, because smooth density estimates are naturally enforced by the roughness penalty term.
 The smoothness of $\boldsymbol{\varphi}$ is regulated by $\lambda$ which can be selected by means of an optimality criterion (see Section~\ref{subsec_penalty_sel}) or specified by the user.